FotoFilm Tijuana

 FotoFilm Tijuana is a photography and film festival that takes place annually in Tijuana, Baja California, Mexico, at the Tijuana Cultural Center.
 It was first organized in 2017.

-Background
+History

-Mexican photographer Julio Rodríguez created FotoFilm Tijuana after noticing the rise of audiovisual recordings with smartphones and tablet computers.
-As part of daily life, recording videos and taking photographs, "is within everyone's reach", Rodríguez said to Mexican newspaper Milenio.
-He also noted that users are creating simple and free content and this creative facility creates the bases of interest in the public for this kind of events.
-Using as a reference renowned Mexican film festivals held at Morelia and Guadalajara, and with the intention to expand the exhibition time of Mexican films in theaters, the festival was located in the Tijuana Cultural Center's movie theater.
-At a press conference held on June 28, 2017, FotoFilm Tijuana was presented as a "platform for exhibition, exchange, learning and promotion of photography and cinema", and the main program included conferences, master classes, panel discussions, workshops, feature and short film exhibitions.
+Mexican photographer Julio Rodríguez created FotoFilm Tijuana after noticing the rise of audiovisual recordings with smartphones and tablet computers, "within everyone's reach".

+Upon being created, FotoFilm Tijuana was presented as a "platform for exhibition, exchange, learning and promotion of photography and cinema", and the main program included conferences, master classes, panel discussions, workshops, feature and short film exhibitions.
 The festival also featured work from Mexican filmmakers, bands and performers based in Baja California and a photo contest.
 Regarding the festival, the Municipal President of Tijuana Juan Manuel Gastélum, commented that "art and culture are necessary elements in education and human development" and that the event is "a great opportunity to present the work of local artists".
-The first edition of FotoFilm Tijuana was held from July 14–17, 2017, and according to Rodríguez had 30 different activities, 41 speakers, 180 featured artists, and 22,000 attendees.